worldamazing/plan/docs/job-world-pizza-party-organizer.md

 This position offers not only a unique professional challenge but also the chance to become a beloved figure in international cultural celebrations, respected and recognized as a key contributor to global harmony and joy.

 ## **Application Process:**
-We invite visionary leaders to apply for this role by submitting a comprehensive CV and a cover letter that outlines your motivation for this position and your vision for a world united by the simple yet profound act of sharing a meal.
+We invite visionary leaders to apply for this role by submitting a comprehensive CV and a cover letter to jobs@whomanatee.org that outlines your motivation for this position and your vision for a world united by the simple yet profound act of sharing a meal.
 Describe how you will bring elegance, taste, and inspiration to this pivotal role.

 This position is designed for someone who sees beyond the horizon, who understands that a meal can be more than nourishment—it can be a profound expression of hope and unity.
 If you are driven to create a future where every year, people around the world pause to dine together, dream together, and hope together, we welcome your application.